FAQ

 Technology metals and precious metals do not lose their quality when exposed to air.
 You can buy rare earths directly from TRADIUM as oxides, the optimal storage form.
 If stored properly, your material assets can be kept for an unlimited period of time.

-Due to the high security requirements, we can only offer a viewing of your property in the bunker to a limited extent.
-If you would like a personal inspection, we will be happy to inform you about the requirements.
+Due to the high security requirements, a tour of the bunker can only be offered to a limited extent.
+We will be happy to inform you about the requirements for a personal tour of the bunker.

-The holdings are inspected and verified annually by an independent auditor.
-If necessary, all private customers are free to commission an auditor to certify their personal holdings at their own expense, taking into account the administrative costs.
+The inventories are inspected and verified annually by an independent auditor.
+If required, all customers are free to commission an auditor to certify the respective inventories at their own expense and taking into account the administrative costs.

 Sale of industrial raw materials

-As an industrial supplier, TRADIUM GmbH has a good insight into the demand expectations of numerous sectors, so that the tangible assets you purchase are very likely to find a buyer.
+As an industrial supplier, TRADIUM GmbH has a good insight into the demand expectations of numerous industries, so that a buyer can be found for tangible assets with great reliability.
 Batch numbers and certificates of analysis are stored at TRADIUM for all raw materials.
 The packaging units remain in their original condition.
-This simplifies sales to industry.
+This simplifies sales to the industry.

-If you wish to resell the raw materials, TRADIUM GmbH is available as a potential buyer, but this is always dependent on the respective economic and market situation.
-You are free to resell to third parties at any time.
+TRADIUM GmbH is available as a potential buyer for the resale of raw materials, but this always depends on the respective economic and market situation.
+Resale to third parties is also an option.

 There is no fixed discount.
 Rather, this depends on the respective economic situation and demand situation on the part of the customer.
-TRADIUM will be happy to submit a buy-back offer if required.
+TRADIUM will be happy to submit a repurchase offer if required.

 Terms